How to schedule WhatsApp messages on Android and iPhone

 Scheduling a WhatsApp message on Android is also easy, but it requires you to download and install a third-party app on your device.
 Follow along and learn how you can schedule WhatsApp messages on Android in just a few steps:

-- First, go ahead and download the SKEDit WhatsApp Automator app from the Google Play Store on your Android device.
+- First up, go ahead and download the SKEDit WhatsApp Automator app from the Google Play Store.

 - Open the app and sign up with your email ID.